petrvanblokland/TYPE-TRY/TT-bitcount.md

 ### Download the Bitcount Try Outline TTF files.

-Note that the TYPE TRY fonts are for review only.
+Note that the TYPE-TRY fonts are for review only.
 Therefor a limited glyphset is implemented as sneak preview.
 Refer to the Type Network store for a full license, as soon as Bitcount Outline published.

 * [Bitcount Try Outline Round](downloads/Bitcount_Try_Outline_Round.zip)
 * [Bitcount Try Outline Square](downloads/Bitcount_Try_Outline_Square.zip)